chemicoPy/real-estate-prediction/README.md

 * Operating system: Windows, Mac, Linux

 ## 2. Gather data, analyze and build models
-We found an online kaggle challange that contained the data we needed to solve the problem.
+Using a common dataset from [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data)

-Data was downloaded from [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) We broke everything into the following steps
+Steps involved:
-We started by loading data and packages we needed for the research.We then analyzed the data to understand the relationships between the price and other features.
-We cleaned the data and using some domain knowlegde replaced some missing values.
-The next step was feature tranformation to make the data compatible with our models.
-We then trained our model and started perfoming some predictions.
+Loading data and packages we needed for the research.
+I then analyzed the data to understand the relationships between the price and other features, cleaned the data and using some domain knowlegde replaced some missing values.
+The next step was feature tranformation to make the data compatible with the models.
+Then trained the model and started perfoming some predictions.

 ## 3. Build web backend API to use model
-Using python and the flask web framework we built a web API the takes advantage of our model.
+Using python and the flask web framework, i built a web API the takes advantage of the model.
 The API comsumer can make a request containing JSON map of features and their values.
 The flask server recieves this request and sends a response containing the predicted price.